jurassicLizard/Alif_Game_Platform_UE/README.md

-# Alif
+# Alif Demonstrator Game

+> :information_source: Project tested with Unreal Engine 5.1.1 and 5.2.1

 This is a Demonstrator game intended to create a platform for developing top-down squad-based games similar to Commandos with Unreal Engine 5
 For learning purposes everything in this demonstrator was written in C++ including UE5s EnhancedInput for responding to key presses.
 Therefore it can also be used as a simple How-To to showcase how to do things in pure C++ instead of relying on a Hybrid C++/Blueprint Setup.

 [External Link for Video Demonstration](https://drive.proton.me/urls/QB8AYQNMPR#IPO76euccHJx)

-# Most Important Actor Classes
+# Actor Classes

 ## Characters
 * **ABaseCharacter** :